-Even though they generally don’t allow for the higher returns of other sectors, the key reason why retail deals can reap angel investments are as follows:
+Even though they generally don’t allow for the higher returns of other sectors, the key reason why retail deals can reap investments are as follows:

-- As mentioned, angels often invest when “they feel they can add real value” and virtually always only invest when they understand the business.
+Angels often invest when “they feel they can add real value” and virtually always only invest when they understand the business.
 Because retail businesses are frequented by angel investors, they tend to understand the businesses and believe they can add value.

-- Finally, note that with retail establishments like restaurants, there is also the ego element that the angel can go to and tell friends that it is partially “their” restaurant.
-This ego factor also holds true with other types of angel investments.
+Finally, note that with retail establishments like restaurants, there is also the ego element that the angel can go to and tell friends that it is partially “their” restaurant.
+This ego factor also holds true with other types of investments.

 What Angel Investors Look For in a Company

-To consider investing, angel investors must believe that the company has great potential to achieve a liquidity event and one that enables them to earn a significant return on their investment.
+To consider investing, angel investors must believe that the company has great potential to achieve a liquidity event and one that enables them to earn a significant return on their initial investment.
 The following factors imply that a company has this potential:

 The first criterion is the scale or the potential for the company to achieve significant annual revenues.
 If a company expects to raise venture capital after the angel round, it must have the potential to earn annual revenues of $50 million to $100 million within five years.

 Conversely, an angel investor, when no follow-on capital is required, might be willing to invest in a restaurant or website that has the potential to generate hundreds of thousands or a few million dollars as long as a clear path has been laid out regarding how they could get a sizable return on their investment.